 Case: Any action, cause, lawsuit, proceeding or controversy initiated through the court system by filing a petition, indictment or complaint.

 Cause of Action: Synonymous with a legal claim.

 Claim: An assertion of a right to property or money.

-Deductible: The amount an insured individual required to pay before the insurance company pays the remainder of each covered loss, to the limits of the policy.
+Deductible: The amount an insured individual is required to pay before the insurance company pays the remainder of each covered loss, to the limits of the policy.

 Hearing: An in-court proceeding before a judge that typically allows the public to attend.

 Hit and Run: When an individual causes an accident but does not stop to help or cooperate by sharing information.
 A "hit and run" is sometimes referred to as an individual that flees the scene of the accident.